 is entered, the follow-up action date will correspond to this one that will remain editable by the user.

 Exception to this rule, if a promise of

 are essential in My DSO Manager

 .
-They allow to monitor the situation of your receivable for collection and they are the basis to perform the recovery actions, either to the client for clean items, or to internal stakeholders (sales managers...) for disputed
+They allow to monitor the situation of your receivable and they are the basis to perform the collection actions, either to the client for clean items, or to internal stakeholders (sales managers...) for disputed

 of « litigation » provides the relevant invoices.